SalesConnection/Caction-Support/docs/Edit_Checklist_Dropdown_Options.md

     <img src="img/How_to_edit_checklist_dropdown_options_step_11.png">
    </p>

-12. Remember to save your change by clicking the blue icon beside then click "OK".<br>
+12. At this page, remember to click the blue “Save” icon beside once more, or else the previous changes you made will not be saved.
+Then click “OK”.<br>

    <p align="center">
     <img src="img/How_to_edit_checklist_dropdown_options_step_12.png">